-- 77. Appendix 1 contains most of the metrics for Schedule 8, such as the payment rates and benchmarks. - 78.
+- 78. Appendix 1 contains most of the metrics for Schedule 8, such as the payment rates and benchmarks. - 79.
 Due to the fact that the freight Schedule 8 is standardised, most of the numbers in Appendix 1 are the same for all freight operators.
-The only exceptions to this are the

-Train Operator Cap and Network Rail Cap, which differ between freight operators depending on the scale of their operations:

-- a) for small freight operators with a market share of less than five percent of total freight train miles in a given year, the default reciprocal annual cap of £695,394 (2017/18 prices) should be used; and - b) for operators with a market share of total freight train miles of five percent or more, reciprocal annual caps are specific to each freight operator, as the appropriate level depends on the scale of operations.
+The only exceptions to this are the Train Operator Cap and Network Rail Cap, which differ between freight operators depending on the scale of their operations: - a) for small freight operators with a market share of less than five percent of total freight train miles in a given year, the default reciprocal annual cap of £839,521 (2023-24 prices) should be used; and - b) for freight operators with a market share of total freight train miles of five percent or more, reciprocal annual caps are specific to each freight operator, as the appropriate level depends on the scale of operations.
 These caps are subject to our approval and should be set at a level where there is a low likelihood that they will be reached.

-Otherwise the cap would negate the incentive effect that the performance regime is intended to have. - 79.
-The monetary values throughout Schedule 8 and Appendix 1 are all written in 2017/18 prices, and the contract provides for these to be uplifted to current prices through paragraph 2.7 of Schedule 7.
-Any new or revised monetary values inserted into Schedule 8 as part of a new or revised contract (such as the Train Operator Cap and Network Rail Cap) therefore must be written in 2017/18 prices regardless of the year of CP6 in which the contract will start. - 80.
-The values for Train Operator Benchmark and Baseline Network Mileage are common to all freight operators with the standard freight Schedule 8 regime.
-These values were initially set during PR18 (on the basis of 2017/18 data) and Appendix 1 of the freight operator customer contract includes these initial 2017/18 values.
-As the values for both of these terms can change over time, the freight operator customer contract provides a mechanism in the contract to provide for them to be adjusted annually, as necessary. - 81.
-However, the parties need to ensure that the values for Train Operator Benchmark and Baseline Network Mileage that are included in Appendix 1 correspond to the year in which the contract will take effect (this will be the same as the values being applied to other freight operators for that year).
-The Baseline Annual Contract Mileage should be written in Appendix 1 as the annual contract mileage for the freight operator during the year before the contract takes effect.
-For a new freight operator, this will be zero. - 82.
-We have designed the freight operator customer contract so it works when the above amounts are known.
-In the event that any of them are not known at the time the contract is signed (for example, if the contract is signed before the relevant Train Operator Benchmark and Baseline Network Mileage have been calculated), then it might be necessary for Network Rail and the freight operator to agree some bespoke amendments.
-This is to ensure that when the contract takes effect the amounts are consistent with the standardised Schedule 8 used by other freight operators
+80. The monetary values throughout Schedule 8 and Appendix 1 are all written in 2023-24 prices, and the contract provides for these to be uplifted to current prices through paragraph 2.7 of Schedule 7.
+Any new or revised monetary values inserted into Schedule 8 as part of a new or revised contract (such as

+- the Train Operator Cap and Network Rail Cap) must therefore be written in 2023-24 prices regardless of the year of CP7 in which the contract will start. - 81.
+The values for the Network Rail Benchmark and the Train Operator Benchmark are common to all freight operators with the standard freight Schedule 8 regime.
+These values were set during PR23 and Appendix 1 to Schedule 8 includes these values.